unitaryfund/mitiq/CONTRIBUTING.md

 * Use annotations for type hints in the objects' signature.
 * Write [google-style docstrings](https://google.github.io/styleguide/pyguide.html#doc-function-args).

-A code block [can be created](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) using triple backticks ([or indenting with four spaces or one tab](https://www.markdownguide.org/basic-syntax#code-blocks))  before and after the code with a language identifier for code syntax highlighting.
+A code block [can be created](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) using triple backticks ([or indenting with either four spaces or a tab](https://www.markdownguide.org/basic-syntax#code-blocks))  before and after the code with a language identifier for code syntax highlighting.

 We use [Black](https://black.readthedocs.io/en/stable/index.html) and `flake8` to automatically lint the code and enforce style requirements as part of the CI pipeline.
 You can run these style